 For other qualifications, see the main entrance requirements pages on the University website.

-- Applicants for History and ML are required to take written assessments both pre-interview (History assessment) and at interview (Language assessment), if interviewed.
+- All applicants for History and ML are required to take a written assessment at interview, if interviewed.
+You may be required take an additional History assessment at interview.

 - Further details about the written assessments can be found on the University website here.